Pureblueessentialsorg/pureblueessentials.com.au/content/shop/loncal03/index.md

 height: 16
 width: 16
 ---
-The **pure blue essential Longevity Packs** allows refilling of the 10ml bottle many times over with the **pure blue essentials Balance** blend and carrier oil.
+The **pure blue essential Longevity Packs** allow refilling of the 10ml bottle many times over with the **pure blue essentials Calm** blend and carrier oil.

 It contains: